PHironaka/peterhironaka.com/src/pages/about/index.md

 Since 2012, I've been a Digital and Social Media Content Producer, working with some of the coolest brands in the world (Nike, Hulu, Old Spice, to name a few).
 While I still enjoy Producing Digital content, I've decided to pursue a path as a Web Developer.
 This website is powered by [Gatsby.js ](gatsbyjs.org)and its content is managed via [Netlify CMS](netlifycms.org).

-### Projects and tech stacks I enjoy spending time with:
+### The types of projects and tech stacks I enjoy spending time with:

 * Progressive Web Apps (PWA)
 * Gatsby.js